OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/README.md

 Cancel the selection process by pressing c button!
 Prediction: it looks like a  3  ( 100.0 % sure ), Nb predictions: 1
 ```
+Once the ROI has been identified:
+- We turn it to gray
+- We blur it, to make the background line of the paper disappear
+- We "thresh" (short for "threshold") it, to get a "pure" black-and white image (or close, some gray might still be there, see the code for that)
+- We resize it to the expected dimension (28x28)
+    - Now we have data looking like the ones for the hand-written `8` above...
+- And we send it to the model for identification...

 ### An example of objects recognition
 Look in [this module](https://github.com/OlivierLD/raspberry-coffee/tree/master/opencv/src/main/python/object.detection).